 When you first sit up after lying down, be sure to sit in bed for 30 seconds or so before getting up to walk.

 Limit your alcohol intake to no more than 2 drinks a day for men and 1 drink a day for women.
 Alcohol can dehydrate you even further.
 It can also interfere with the effectiveness of medicines.

 Tell your family members to call an ambulance if you become unconscious.
-Request that they learn CPR.
+Ask them to learn CPR.